Shaan Hundal

-Shaan Singh Hundal (born July 14, 1999) is a Canadian professional soccer player who plays as a forward for Vancouver FC in Canadian Premier League.
+Shaan Singh Hundal (born July 14, 1999) is a Canadian professional soccer player who plays as a forward for York United FC in the Canadian Premier League.

 Early life

-Hundal began playing youth soccer at age six with Caledon SC.
+Hundal was born in Canada to India Punjabi parents.
+He began playing youth soccer at age six with Caledon SC.
 He later played with Brampton Youth SC and Mississauga SC.
 He was also a member of the Ontario provincial team at the U14 and U15 level.
 In May 2014, he joined the Toronto FC Academy.

 Club career

 In 2016, he played a match with Toronto FC III in the Premier Development League, and also played with the team for two matches in 2018 in League1 Ontario.
 He scored a hat trick on May 20, 2018 against Toronto Skillz FC.

 In April 2016, he joined Toronto FC II in the USL, as an academy call-up, and made his professional debut on April 9 against FC Montreal.
 He scored his first professional goal on May 29 against the Wilmington Hammerheads.
 On September 1, 2016, he officially signed a professional contract with Toronto FC II.
 He was named to the USL's 20 under 20 list in back to back years, being ranked #13 in 2016 and #4 in 2017.
 In July 2018, he signed an extension with the team through the 2019 season.
 In March 2019, he briefly joined the Ottawa Fury on loan.
 He was later recalled by Toronto FC II, after only making one appearance for the Fury.
 He departed Toronto after the 2019 season.

 In July 2020, Hundal signed with Valour FC in the Canadian Premier League.
 He had originally joined the club on trial in March, but the COVID-19 pandemic had put a halt to all team training.
-He made six appearances for the club during the seven-game shortened season.
+He made six appearances for the club during the seven-game shortened season, recording two assists.
 He departed the club following the season.